 - Which success measures are realistic?
 (How many new customers can be expected at best, which sales increases are possible, etc.?)

 - Who is my target group?
-(Private people, business customers, adolescents)
+(Private and business customers, adolescents)

 - Which key figures are important?
-(In e-mail marketing especially: opening rate, mobile rate, click-through rate, etc.)
+(In email marketing opening rate, mobile rate, click-through rate, etc. are especially important.)

 - What incentives can I use to attract customers? (discounts, free shipping, welcome gifts, etc.)